Free & Freemium

 When governance, support SLAs, or bespoke integrations matter, custom contracts pay dividends.
 Align stakeholders and document success metrics up front.

-For Individual Creators: A content creator might use free image generation tools for occasional use, combined with a $20/month subscription to AI writing assistants for daily work.
-Total monthly cost: $20.
+Content creators often combine free image generation tools for occasional use with a $20/month subscription to AI writing assistants for daily work.

 Match pricing to your usage pattern.
 Exploratory teams should start with free or freemium tiers.
 Predictable daily workloads favor subscriptions, while spiky workloads are better served by pay-per-use.
 Enterprise contracts make sense once AI becomes mission critical and you need SLAs, dedicated support, or custom deployment options.